vzovko/KubePi/Raspbian/README.md

 | kubepi02 | 192.168.178.11 | Node 1 |
 | kubepi03 | 192.168.178.12 | Node 2 |

+Shared storage will be a NFS share on a Synology NAS.

 Write Raspian Lite image to SD cards.

 Place emtpy file named `ssh` on SD boot partition to enable SSH on boot.